11 Best Places You Can Change Your Coins for Cash For Free

 coins to cash places

 Some banks would require you to roll the coins into a paper yourself before they accept it.
-But the catch is at some banks, and the teller might tell you to open the rolled coins to put them in coin counter and check the coins to cash.
-This is because there are chances of scams, many put some fake coins in a roll.
+But the catch is at some banks; the teller might tell you to open the rolled coins, put them on the counter, and check them to cash.

 • Coins require space to store.